-Recent simulation-optimization based studies have explored a lot on bus scheduling and operational strategies, even on electric bus fleet management and rescheduling.
-For instance,\cite{Tang2023TRD} optimized a single-line electric bus fleet services by using skip-stop as the action, resolving the trade-off between efficiency and demand of passengers.
-Further,\cite{Tang2023Transportmetrica} explored hybrid transit services with modular autonomous vehicles, introducing flexible and demand-responsive service ideas.
-The robustness of schedule performance was also examined through vehicle-type selection and departure-time shifting in electric bus routes\cite{Tang2023IJST}.
-At the fleet level,\cite{Tang2021TRR} investigated replacement strategies for variability kinds of electric buses, particularly, the heterogeneity in vehicle characteristics.
-Besides, multi-line methods were proposed for single-line operations to enhance the stability of fleet headway and passenger service quality\cite{Tang2020IJST}.
-While these contributions provide valuable optimization frameworks, they largely rely on deterministic formulations, which may face challenges in transit environments with high uncertainty like fluctuating demand and travel time variability.
-To bridge this gap, we propose a reinforcement learning-based approach capable of robustly adapting to fluctuating demand and uncertain travel conditions.
+Recent simulation-optimization based studies have extensively investigated bus scheduling and operational strategies, extending to electric bus fleet management and rescheduling.
+For instance, \cite{Tang2023TRD} optimized a single-line electric bus fleet services by using skip-stop as the action, resolving the trade-off between efficiency and passenger demand.
+Furthermore, \cite{Tang2023Transportmetrica} explored hybrid transit services with modular autonomous vehicles, introducing a flexible and demand responsive service concept.
+The robustness of schedule performance was also examined through vehicle-type selection and departure-time shifting in electric bus routes \cite{Tang2023IJST}.
+At the fleet level, \cite{Tang2021TRR} investigated replacement strategies for variability kinds of electric buses, particularly, the heterogeneity in vehicle characteristics.
+Additionally, multi-line methodologies have been adapted for single-line operations to enhance the stability of fleet headway and passenger service quality \cite{Tang2020IJST}.
+While these contributions provide valuable optimization frameworks, they largely rely on deterministic formulations, which may face challenges in transit environments characterized by high uncertainty, such as fluctuating demand and travel time variability.
+To bridge this gap, we propose a reinforcement learning-based approach capable of robustly adapting to dynamic demand and uncertain travel conditions.

-Robust simulation-based optimization has also been investigated in multiobjective settings.
-For example,\cite{Zheng2024AOR} proposed robust approaches for constrained multiobjective problems, while\cite{Zheng2022EJOR} studied biobjective robust optimization in unconstrained settings.
-These works highlight the relevance of robust optimization techniques for complex stochastic environments.
+Robust simulation-based optimization has also been explored in multiobjective settings.
+For example, \cite{Zheng2024AOR} proposed robust approaches for constrained multiobjective problems, while \cite{Zheng2022EJOR} investigated biobjective robust optimization in unconstrained settings.
+These works highlight the critical relevance of robust optimization techniques for complex stochastic environments.

-\section{Problem Formulation and Simulation Environment}
+\section{Problem formulation and simulation environment}